“Oh No!” After all, It’s a Myth!

 How many times have we heard that “aquaculture fish is less healthy and has less omega-3 than wild fish”?
 Or that “farmed fish does not taste as well as wild fish, and that it does not have a ‘sea flavour’?
 Or even that “aquaculture fish is full of antibiotics and is fed with flours”?
 These are some examples of myths surrounding farmed fish that the Blue Bioeconomy Collaborative Laboratory (CoLAB B2E) wants to clarify with the “Oh No!”
 After all, It’s a Myth! campaign, which is launched this week, on the occasion of the European Day of the Sea, which is celebrated this Thursday, May 20th.

 Portugal is the third-largest seafood consumer in the world and the first in the EU, with a consumption of around 60 kgs per capita.
-However, at European level, only 10% of seafood consumption comes from EU aquaculture.
+However, at the European level, only 10% of seafood consumption comes from EU aquaculture.
 “National aquaculture has excellent quality, freshness and safety, and many of us have lived for years with myths that perpetuate ideas completely contrary to reality.
 Portuguese aquaculture products are very healthy and nutritious, produced in a sustainable way, using environmentally friendly processes and promote animal welfare”, reveals CoLAB B2E Technical-Scientific Coordinator, Elisabete Matos.

 The campaign is available at the CoLAB website and social media pages, Facebook, LinkedIn and Instagram powered by the Tik Tok meme videos music phenomenon “Oh No”, a remix by the artist Kreepa.
 It is also a part of B2E’s commitment, included in the “Make Europe Blue” campaign (#MakeEUBlue), launched by the European Ocean Coalition (EU4Ocean), to mark the European Day of the Sea, already involving several European institutions.

 The Great Myths of Portuguese Aquaculture